EinarAndreas/combat_tests/reanalysis/ComBat_original/combat_paper_dataset2_reproduced.md

 The fictive-batches version with ComBat seemingly outperforms the original.
 This plot looks very similar to the EB2 vs. Batch3 p-values, and for both, the p-values for the ComBat adjusted data are likely deflated due to ComBat use.

 The fictive batch asssignment above was just one of several possible.
-Repeating the selection 10 times showas that it was not a coincidence.
+Repeating the selection 10 times shows that the lower p-values was not a coincidence.

 ```r